 25 Worst Tourist Traps In The World

-If you’ve done any traveling at all then chances are you’re familiar with some of the heavily advertised, overpriced, and ridiculously crowded tourist traps on this list.
-Although some of these spots are worse than others, and a few of them are certainly worth seeing in spite of the downsides (just consider yourself warned), these are still widely considered to be the 25 worst tourist traps in the world.
+If you’ve done any traveling at all, then chances are you’re familiar with heavily advertised, overpriced, and ridiculously crowded tourist traps.
+Nobody likes a tourist trap.
+More often than not you feel like more was taken from you than received.
+Plus, the feeling of being stressed out afterward is never fun.
+Although some of these spots are worse than others, and a few of them are certainly worth seeing in spite of the downsides (just consider yourself warned), these are still widely considered to be the 25 Worst Tourist Traps In The World.

 25